 A Wide Area Network (WAN) is a network over a large area like a city, a country, or multiple countries.
 WANS connect multiple LANs together.
 Generally, WANS utilizes different and much more expensive networking equipment than LANs.
 In addition to geographic distance, the main difference between LANs and WANs is data transmission cost.
 In a LAN, the organization owns all components.
 In a WAN, an organization typically leases some of the necessary components needed to transmit data, such as high-speed telephone lines or wireless transmissions via satellites and microwave antennas.

 The Internet (capital ‘I’) is the global public network of independent and autonomous networks that are governed by the Internet Protocol Suite.
 It is the largest and most well-known wide area network on the world.
 It is technically a network of networks since it is comprised of thousands of networks that can all access each other via the main backbone infrastructure of the Internet.

-The Open System Interconnection (OSI) model is a seven layer model used to visualize the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
+Although not an operational protocol, the Open System Interconnection (OSI) model is a seven layer model used to visualize the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
 It was conceived in the 1970's when computer networking was taking off, and two separate models were merged in 1983 to create the current version.
 The OSI model is a useful tool for development and problem solving.
-The OSI model helps you to start figuring out where the problem may reside and therefore, help you to solve the problem.
+The OSI model helps you to start figuring out where a network problem may reside and therefore, help you to solve the problem.
 According to Vikram Kumar of Interesting World, "The purpose of the OSI reference model is to guide vendors and developers so the digital communication products and software programs they create will interoperate, and to facilitate clear comparisons among communications tools."

 Each of the seven layers goes up in increments of one as it gets closer to the human user.
 Each layer in the model serves both the layer above it and below it.
 The OSI model belongs to the International Organization for Standards (ISO) and is maintained by the identification ISO/IEC 7498-1.